-Well done on being invited to attend an interview or submit an audition or portfolio for your chosen course.
+Well done on being invited to attend an interview on campus or via Microsoft teams.

 Top tips for your interview or audition